httpie/cli/docs/README.md

 ```

-When creating anonymous sessions, please remember to always include at least one `/`, even if the session files is located in the current directory (i.e., `--session=./session.json` instead of just `--session=session.json`), otherwise HTTPie assumes a named session instead.
+When creating anonymous sessions, please remember to always include at least one `/`, even if the session files is located in the current directory (i.e. `--session=./session.json` instead of just `--session=session.json`), otherwise HTTPie assumes a named session instead.

 ### Readonly session

-To use an existing session file without updating it from the request/response exchange after it has been created, specify the session name via `--session-read-only=SESSION_NAME_OR_PATH` instead.
+To use the original session file without updating it from the request/response exchange after it has been created, specify the session name via `--session-read-only=SESSION_NAME_OR_PATH` instead.

 ```bash
 # If the session file doesn’t exist, then it is created: